 Natural products are a versatile source of bioactive compounds.
 More than two thirds of all antibiotic classes in therapeutic application are derived from natural products, and natural products are also widely applied in tumor therapy.

 One of our major goals is to fight infections caused by pathogens with decolonizing agents and commensals from the microbiome.
 The Clinical Trials Platform enables the testing of promising therapeutic methods by conducting controlled colonization experiments in humans.
-The Clinical Trials Platform was established for malaria vaccine efficacy studies and adapted to the needs of the CMFI.
+The Clinical Trial Platform was established for malaria vaccine efficacy studies and adapted to the needs of the CMFI.